nocturnalmc/snowstorm-deploy/README.md

 #### 7. Test for Elasticsearch resiliency

-- You can test you cluster resiliency by trying to take down one of the Elasticsearch container and still having your Snowstorm Terminology server & SNOMED CT browser works in their API & query respectively
+- You can test your cluster resiliency by trying to take down one of the Elasticsearch container and still having your Snowstorm Terminology server & SNOMED CT browser works in their API & query respectively

 HAPPY HACKING !